weakiam/ShipTextEditor/README.md

-# editor
+# Text editor with no features at all.
-Edit your text.
-No features.
+## Now that's a great feature!